- Macdoppler 2 26 – Satellite And Station Tracking Details Number

 INTRODUCTION

-beacon - 2. a source of light or inspiration
+beacon - 1. a guiding or warning signalbeacon - 2. a source of light or inspiration

 The first artificial satellite, Sputnik-1, launched into orbit on the 4th of October 1957, carried a radio beacon transmitting on the frequency of 20.005 MHz.
 This could be received by a sensitive short wave receiver on the ground, and many people heard the beep-beep-beep sound of this satellite as it orbited around the Earth every 90 minutes or so.
 It served as an announcement of its presence to the world and allowed it to be tracked by ground stations.
 It is also thought that the duration and spacing of the beeps carried information about the conditions in the satellite.
 This was the first instance of telemetry (measurement from afar) from space.